BIOGRAPHY | プロフィール

 Gradually, my felt sculptures became smaller, standing at 1 cm.
 From 2021 to 2022, I progressed to creating 0.5-cm miniatures, attaching parts together using fabric paint.
 I had to paint on such small surfaces using a needle, so I developed my own paintbrush by sticking a needle through the nozzle of a mechanical pencil.

 During the second quarter of 2023, my artwork enlarged again.
 I began constructing surrealist sculptures by sewing 1 cm dolls and 2cm figurines together, combining other materials such as glass bottles, ultraviolet resin, glitter, sequins, and other fabric types.
+Current sculpture stands from 16cm to 50cm in height.

 professional development | 専門能力開発